2010 United States census: Controversies

 Some objected to the counting of persons who are in the United States illegally.
 Senators David Vitter (R-LA) and Bob Bennett (R-UT) tried unsuccessfully to add questions on immigration status to the census form.

 Organizations such as the Prison Policy Initiative argued that the census counts of incarcerated men and women as residents of prisons, rather than of their pre-incarceration addresses, skewed political clout and resulted in misleading demographic and population data.
+Many residents of prisons counted on the 2010 census were those who identify as Black and Hispanic.
+This could lead to the loss of resources for underserved minority communities.

 The term "Negro" was used in the questionnaire as one of the options for African Americans (Question 9.
 What is Person (number)'s race? ...
 Black, African Am., or Negro) as a choice to describe one's race.
 Census Bureau spokesman Jack Martin explained that "many older African-Americans identified themselves that way, and many still do.
 Those who identify themselves as Negroes need to be included."
 The word was also used in the 2000 census, with over 56,000 people identifying themselves as "Negro".
+In response to complaints over the word's inclusion on the 2010 census, the Census Bureau announced in 2013 that it would stop using "Negro" going forward, with the 2014 American Community Survey census form being the first without the word.

 The 2010 census contained ten questions about age, gender, ethnicity, home ownership, and household relationships.
 Six of the ten questions were to be answered for each individual in the household.
 Federal law has provisions for fining those who refuse to complete the census form.